cainesap/CEFRgrader/README.md

 [Sowmya Vajjala & Taraka Rama, 2018.
 Experiments with Universal CEFR classifications.
 In Proceedings of BEA](https://www.aclweb.org/anthology/W18-0515).
 (V&R)

+To refer to this new piece of work please cite:

+Andrew Caines & Paula Buttery, 2020.
+REPROLANG 2020: Automatic Proficiency Scoring of Czech, English, German, Italian, and Spanish learner essays.
+In Proceedings of REPROLANG.

 ----

 ### REPROLANG 2020 Task D.2